sblauth/cashocs/docs/source/demos/optimal_control/doc_picard_iteration.rst

     times, whereas in the monolithic approach the state system is (slightly) larger, but has to be solved less often.
 However, the monolithic approach needs significantly more memory, so that the Picard iteration becomes feasible for very large problems.
-Further, the convergence properties of the Picard iteration are better, so that it can converge even when the monolithic approach fails.
+Further, the convergence properties of the Picard iteration are better, so that it may converge even when the monolithic approach fails.